Art ‘Sex’ by Anne Imhof at Tate Modern

-The four hour live performance is hosted in Tate Modern’s Tanks which consists of two large circular tanks, two smaller rectangular tanks Transformer I & II and the Drum Gallery.
+The four hour live performance is hosted in Tate Modern’s Tanks which consists of two large circular tanks (the South and East tank), two smaller rectangular tanks Transformer I & II, and the Drum Gallery.

 The first time they perform in the East Tank, the room is filled with an electrifying energy.
 Sascha Eusebe enters the room with a scary zombie look in his eyes as if he had just come of the set from the Michael Jackson video ‘Thriller’.
 They start with a choreography that is somewhere in between a dance and a rugby scrum which is followed by a majestic sequence in which two performers are carried around a room as if on portable thrones accompanied with epic ‘Game of Thrones’ like music.
 It felt like a procession was taking place.
 As they moved across the room the audience created space for them as in the biblical story in which God parted the Red Sea.

 I counted 15 performers with Eliza Douglas as the charismatic leader of the pack.
 Just like in Imhof’s ‘Angst and ‘Faust’, she is the key-performer in ‘Sex’ and features on the exhibition poster.
 Douglas is tall, androgynous with long black hair wearing oversized glasses and she is mesmerizing to watch.
 She is an artist, musician, a catwalk model (Balenciaga, Helmut Lang), stylist and costume designer, and has ‘Anne’ tattooed on her chest (Imhof is her life partner).
 In ‘Sex’ she sings and performs one of her guitar compositions reminiscent to the drone music of Sunn 0))).